Research & Benchmark Validation

 - Multi-Model Architecture: 7 specialized AI agents vs. single-model approaches

-- Expert Clinical Labeling: All data labeled by licensed TCM practitioner with 20+ years experience
+- Expert Clinical Labeling: All data labeled by a TCM expert with 20+ years of clinical experience

 - Comprehensive Feature Set: Analyzes color, coating, shape, moisture, texture, and regional patterns simultaneously

-- AI Orchestration: Azure AI Foundry integrates multi-model outputs for holistic diagnosis
+- AI Orchestration: Azure AI Foundry integrates multi-model outputs for holistic pattern assessment

 Supporting Research Citations